GA-Dallas/The_FERN_Stack/README.md

 This is what's happening:

-1. First we expose our database object by calling [`.database()`](https://firebase.google.com/docs/reference/js/firebase.database) on `firebase`
-2. Then we have access to a method called [`.ref()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#ref), which allows us to reference a key inside our RTDB; it will be created if it doesn't exist.
-   - Think of it as a collection inside a document-based database
-3. Now that we've referenced the location where our data belongs, we can pass our data to another method called [`.push()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push), this allows us to add a child key to our `todos` key with a unique identifier as it's name and our data as it's value.
+1. Now that we've referenced the location where our data belongs with `.ref('todos')`, we can pass our data to another method called [`.push()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push), this allows us to add a child key to our `todos` key with a unique identifier as it's name and our data as it's value
-   - Subsequent calls to `.push()` with data passed in will continue to add child keys to our `todos` key.
+   - Subsequent calls to `.push()` with data passed in will continue to add child keys to our `todos` key
-4. According to the [firebase documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push), [`.push()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push) returns a promise, so we can handle either case of it's outcome with [JavaScript's `.then()` or `.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
+2. According to the [firebase documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push), [`.push()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#push) returns a promise, so we can handle either case of it's outcome with [JavaScript's `.then()` or `.catch()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)
-5. In this case we can `console.log()` a message
+3. In this case we can `console.log()` a message

 <hr>